RELATED TOPICS

 Our DAE Community Team together with the students organize several weekly activities for students.

-What is the Game Graphics Production major about?
+What is the focus of the major Game Graphics Production?

 GGP shapes you into a 3D artist for the games industry.
 You will be able to choose between a more artistic approach which focuses on creating individual objects and characters (Assets), or a more technical approach, which focuses on creating game settings and the automatization of the workflow (Environments).
 Although both minor tracks focus on the artistic part of game development, Environments has a substantially bigger focus on technical and programming skills.